cssnr/zensical-action/README.md

 ## Features

-- Build Docs
+- Build Documentation
-- Upload Artifact
+- Upload the Artifact
-- Deploy to Pages
+- Deploy to GitHub Pages
-- Run Pre/Post Scripts
+- Run Prepare/Post Scripts

 More on the docs site: https://zensical-action.cssnr.com/